 - Global Employability talks

-Mrs Turner, Head of Careers, is available for advice and guidance to help students explore their options and make informed choices.
+Mrs Turner, Career Leader, is available for advice and guidance to help students explore their options and make informed choices.

 Through a comprehensive Careers programme within P.S.H.E. students develop an understanding of their personal skills and qualities and can relate these soft skills to their own personal experiences.

 The PSHE careers programme includes work on planning your future, preparation for part-time and full-time work, completing accurate applications, interview techniques, applying for work experience.
 Also, students are advised on expected behaviour in the workplace, health and safety in the workplace, economic education and financial decisions, opportunities post 16, opportunities post 18 and the local labour market.